even more moving than the heated debate on finland, was my complete revelation that scandinavia is unarguably shaped like a penis.

 "We didn't know how people were so into a stinky plant, a monster, a beast," said Mohammad Fayyaz, director of UW-Madison's Botany Garden and Greenhouses.

-Published: April 01, 2005 10:35 AM ET
+Published: April 01, 2005 10:35 AM ETafter a month of media attention,

 APPLETON, Wis.
+(AP)

 Ms. Wheelchair Wisconsin has been stripped of her title because pageant officials say she can stand -- and they point to a newspaper picture as proof.
 Janeal Lee, who has muscular dystrophy and uses a scooter, was snapped by The Post-Crescent of Appleton standing among her high-school math students.